giorgiop94/digital-garden/_notes/Book - Thinking in Systems - Donella Meadows.md

 ### 4. Self-Organization
 *The power to add, change, or evolve system structure*

-The ability to self-organize is the strongest form of system [[Resilience]].
+The ability to self-organize is the strongest form of system [[resilience]].
 A system that can evolve can survive almost any change, by changing itself.
 The human immune system has the power to develop new responses to some kinds of insults it has never before encountered.

 **Any system, biological, economic, or social, that gets so encrusted that it cannot self-evolve, a system that systematically scorns experimentation and wipes out the raw material of innovation, is doomed over the long term on this highly variable planet.** The intervention point here is obvious, but unpopular. **Encouraging variability and experimentation and diversity means “losing control.”** Let a thousand flowers bloom and anything could happen!
 Who wants that?
 Let’s play it safe and push this lever in the wrong direction by wiping out biological, cultural, social, and market diversity ([[Embrace Uncertainty]])